Guides

 How to Implement Email Validation in Joi

-If a bundler removes this list, Joi may return a “Built-in TLD list disabled” error.
-You can find more details in the Joi documentation and on this GitHub issue.
+If a bundler removes this list, you might encounter a “Built-in TLD list disabled” error message.
+The Joi documentation provides more details on this function.

 const schema = Joi.string().email();